NENUBioCompute/TAPPI/README.md

 It is recommended to use a Python environment with **Python ≥ 3.8** and **PyTorch ≥ 2.0**.

+Download the model parameters from the [Figshare](https://figshare.com/ndownloader/files/62900644) and place them in the root directory of the project:

 After installing the dependencies, the environment will be ready for running the TAPPI model and related experiments.